-Made from porcelain enamel-like most of the best charcoal grills, you get unbeatable heat retention without the bugbear of rust that occurs with many sub-par materials.
+Made from porcelain enamel-like, you get unbeatable heat retention without the bugbear of rust that occurs with many sub-par materials.

 Despite the scaled-down dimensions, you’ll get a cooking grate offering 160 square inches of space.
 This much space translates to enough room for perhaps six burgers.
 The steel grate is designed to keep heat sealed in.
 It’s easy enough to clean, too.